Amirnlz/movich-flutter/README.md

 **_combine (which + movie) => movich_**

 The aim of this project is to provide flutter knowledge to get familiar with the flutter framework.
-The number of users that have been installed is not as important as criticism about code quality and performance.
+So the number of users that have been installed is not so important.

+I would be grateful for any criticism or suggestion that makes the project move forward.

 ## Inspiration